There are 2 types of diabetes, type 1 and type 2. Both types of diabetes affect the body’s ability to convert digested food into energy.

 The diabetes screening is a simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
 You may feel a pricking or scratching sensation.

 The test price includes only taking your blood and sending the results by email.
-If you would like to have the interpretation of the results by one of our doctors, a consultation fee is applicable.
-We strongly recommend the consultation before any testing to discuss the most appropriate possibilities.
+If you would one of our doctors to interpret your results, a consultation fee is applicable.
+We strongly recommend the consultation before any testing, which allows you to discuss the most appropriate possibilities.

 Both type 1 and type 2 diabetes involve the body’s relationship with insulin, the hormone responsible for signaling the body’s metabolism of glucose.